 While in Uganda's capital city Kampala, I worked alongside and piloted my prototypes with the youth dance company, Batalo East.
 Their company combines both traditional and urban dance to encourage innovation, identity, confidence and career advancement in young people.
 Youth audience specifically because Uganda’s population is made up of 77% youth who are under the age of 30.
 They are the upcoming generation in Uganda and their insights on globalization, colonialism, brand models and cultural impact are valuable being as they are Coca-Cola’s target audience.
 This prototype interrogates the interpreted motives of the global brand of Coca-Cola through initiating dialogue amongst Ugandan youth around issues of colonization, imperialism, globalization and evaporation of culture.

-LOCAL AS NON-CORPORATE: Local as non-corporate is that they aim to elevate themselves from anonymous players in the market by actually having relationship and understanding with the people in their businesses.
+LOCAL AS NON-CORPORATE: community members elevating themselves from anonymous players in the market by having relationship with local business owners.

-LOCAL AS EMPOWERED/SELF-SUFFICIENT: Local being empowered, self-sufficient in that decision making and future planning rather comes from the members who inhabit the community.
+LOCAL AS EMPOWERED/SELF-SUFFICIENT: decision making and future planning rather comes from the members who inhabit the community.

-LOCAL AS COMMUNITY BUILDING: Local as community buildings believed to enrich by deepen supportive relationships with your neighbors in your community.
+LOCAL AS COMMUNITY BUILDING: enriching collectivity by deepening supportive relationships with neighbors in your community.

-LOCAL AS AUTHENTIC: Local as authentic values connectivity of relationship within the human experience with the idea that products are worth more of an intrinsic value when made by someone you know.
+LOCAL AS AUTHENTIC: products have more of an intrinsic value when made by someone you know in your community.

-LOCAL AS ALL OF THE ABOVE: The final view of local serves as a catch-all in that community members hold all nine views as their guiding force within the neolocal movement.
+LOCAL AS ALL OF THE ABOVE: a catch-all in that community members hold all nine views as their guiding force.

 Your Local takes curating locality one step further whereby the actual ingredients of beer metaphorically serve as a tangible translation of Dr. Steven M. Schnell's 9 views of local.
 Typically, beer consists of 4 fundamental ingredients: Water, Yeast, Grains and Hops.
 This prototype enables a participant to fully curate the contents of their beer while reflecting the 9 views of local.
 By the consumer curating his or her own product, Your Local flips the capitalistic preordained notion of hegemonic mass production within the beer industry by highlighting the very nature of locality through the participants curation of the beer they consume.